jeff-maxwell/mtg-api/README.md

     // Enable Dependency Injection in MVC Route Builder so you can add OData routeBuilder.EnableDependencyInjection();
-    // Tell the Route Builder what OData features you want to Enable. routeBuilder.Select()     // Allows limiting what fields are returned .Count()      // Returns the Count of how many records are returned .Expand()     // Will load related Objects/Data
+    // Tell the Route Builder what OData features you want to Enable. routeBuilder.Select()      // Allows limiting what fields are returned .OrderBy()     // Will allow ordering the data returned by one or more fileds .Filter()      // Allows search filtering on the data.
-                .OrderBy()    // Will allow ordering the data returned by one or more fileds .SkipToken()  // Allows Paging of data
+                .SkipToken()   // Allows Paging of data
-                .MaxTop(10)   // Sets the Maximum number of records to return by default .Filter();    // Allows search filtering on the data.
+                .MaxTop(4)    // Sets the Maximum number of records to return by default .Expand();     // Will load related Objects/Data });
-});
 ```
 3. For each API verb (GET, POST, PUT, DELETE...) that you want OData available you have to modify that controller and add the [EnableQuery()] attribute: